basic_m Module

 Functions

-public pure elemental function re(z) result(x)
+public elemental function re(z) result(x)

 Returns the real part of a complex number z=x+iy.